SourCherries/odds-forest/README.md

 - Automatically flip odds ratios, CIs and labels, so that odds ratios are all > 1
 - Figure includes a pair of labels for the levels of each factor
 - Figure elements alternate in colour across factors for easy visualization
+- Automatically displays significance stars for each factor
 - Options for font sizes and so on, if you want to change anything

 # Prerequisites